pendragons-code/LISBDIE/README.md

 **V4:**
    LISBDIE version 4 is made to get around common anit-spam/rate-limiting technology that exists.
 One such technology that exist is delay checking.
 This means that the limiter checks the delay between each message.
 If the delay is consistent, it is most likely a bot since it is constantly 5 seconds (`let's say!`).
 However, the new feature, standard deviation is a random number from the range of numbers you provided to counter this system.
 This version of the tool also inherits the features of the previous versions.

+**SOME FIXES:**
+   Changed the order of operations.
+   Made it that the loop does not repeatedly check the if condition, making the program run faster.

  **Plans:**
     Branches: The linux (```main```) branch will soon include an automated script to install all the needed dependencies. 🤟